hth313/ladybug/doc/reference.rst

 .. index:: float mode, mode; float

-.. object:: FLOAT
+.. object:: EXITAPP

-   Switch to floating point mode, leaving integer mode.
+   Leave integer mode by exiting Ladybug and switching back to floating point mode.
 This restores the keyboard and display to its normal floating point behavior.

-   Integer instructions in floating point mode still works, but will not display or use the dedicated keyboard.
+   Technically it leaves the current active application shell and goes back to the shell that was active before it.
+The very last such shell is the standard calculator behavior.

+   Integer instructions still work when the Ladybug application is inactive.
+What happens is that the Ladybug display and keyboard overrides are no longer active.

 .. index:: binary base, base; binary